eead-csic-compbio/kmeleon/README.md

                         the output.(default: 0)
 ```

-It generates a file with 3 columns:
+It generates a file with 4 columns:

 ```
-@Target Position    kmers_count
+@Target Position    kc	dp
-chr1    11865	1
+chr1    11865	1	14
-chr1    11866	1
+chr1    11866	1	14
-chr1    11867	1
+chr1    11867	1	17
-chr1    11868	1
+chr1    11868	1	21
-chr1    11869	1
+chr1    11869	1	20
-chr1    11870	1
+chr1    11870	1	16
 ```

 * @ is a symbol used to differentiate the header from the other rows
 * Target: the chromosome or contig of the current position.
 * Position: the current position within the target.
-* kmers_count(MD_Z): the number of different kmers found a the current position.
+* kc: the number of different kmers found at the current position.
+* dp: depth, total number of kmers found at the current position.

 ## 3rd) Join the kmer counts of all samples in a single table